rho33/cmdTestSequence/README.md

-      --hdr=pps     specify hdr preset picture setting for testing --hdrabc      include abc on tests for hdr pps --brabc       include abc on tests for brightest pps --qs=secs     tv has quickstart off by default, number of seconds to wake with quickstart off
+      --hdr=pps     specify hdr preset picture setting for testing --hdrabc      include abc on tests for hdr pps --brabc       include abc on tests for brightest pps --qs          tv has quickstart feature
+      --qsoff=secs  tv has quickstart off by default, number of seconds to wake with quickstart off

 ### main_sequence.exe Output Files